-This set includes 4 massive halos simulated with the GADGET-2 Tree-SPH code (Springel 2005), with $M{200} > 10^{15} M{\odot}$ (for a detailed description see Roncarelli et al. (2006) and references therein).
-Each object was simulated following two different physical prescriptions: a non-radiative run (referred to as ovisc in Roncarelli et al. 2006) and a run including cooling, star formation and supernovae feedback (CSF).
+This set includes four massive halos simulated with the GADGET-2 Tree-SPH code (Springel 2005), with $M{200} > 10^{15} M{\odot}$ (for a detailed description see Roncarelli et al. 2006, and references therein).
+Each object was simulated following two different physical prescriptions: a NR run (referred to as ovisc in Roncarelli et al. 2006) and a run including cooling, star formation, and supernovae feedback (CSF).

-In order to eliminate the dense clumps that dominate the density and surface brightness in the outskirts, when computing the profiles for every radial bin we excise the 1 per cent of the volume that corresponds to the densest SPH particles.
+To eliminate the dense clumps that dominate the density and surface brightness in the outskirts, when computing the profiles for every radial bin, we excise the one per cent of the volume that corresponds to the densest SPH particles.
 This empirical method mimics the procedure of masking bright isolated regions from the analysis of observed clusters.